 - Complete the Small Grants online application form.

 Hints and Tips

 Tell us as much as you can about you/your group, and your idea.
 A well evidenced application will allow us to make an informed decision and provide us with an understanding of what you'd like to achieve.

 Your application should include:

-- what and who it will involve
+- what will be delivered

-- What difference will it make
+- What difference will it make /lasting legacy

 - How you plan to raise the balance of the funds required if you need more than the £300 grant available